 The following are important factors we have identified that could affect our future results.
-You should consider them carefully when evaluating an investment in PTC's securities or any forward-looking statements made by us, including those contained in this prospectus, because these factors could cause actual results to differ materially from historical results or the performance projected in forward-looking statements.
+You should consider them carefully when evaluating an investment in PTC securities or any forward-looking statements made by us, including those contained in this prospectus, because these factors could cause actual results to differ materially from historical results or the performance projected in forward-looking statements.
 The risks described below are not the only risks we face.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition and/or operating results.
-Holders of the 2024 6% Notes that we issued in May 2016 should also consider the risk factors related to those notes described in the prospectus we filed with the SEC on May 5, 2016.